bootle/DropZone/README.md

 A modular crossbrowser uploader class for Mootools.
-Based on MooUpload by Juan Lago, also inspired by Swiff.Uploader, Form.Upload & jQuery Aquantum
+Based on MooUpload by Juan Lago, also inspired by Swiff.Uploader, Form.Upload & jQuery Aquantum.

 Features
 --------